org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 The benefit of downstream results from an SBOM relies on the completeness of the SBOM.
 In case the SBOM is incomplete, the derived conclusions may be incomplete.
-If the SBOM is inaccurate, the donwstream results may be imprecise.
+If the SBOM is inaccurate, the downstream results may be imprecise.

 Completeness validation can either be based on automated validation rules applied to an SBOM.
 Such rules can cover:
 * consistency checks based on structure